mdiluz/ttrts/README.md

 #### Requirements
 * CMake - our build system uses cmake
 * Linux/OSX - currently no support for Windows, tracked with [Issue #9](https://github.com/mdiluz/ttrts/issues/9)
+* perl 5.0 or newer - for the launch script

 #### To Build
     $ git clone https://github.com/mdiluz/ttrts.git